ustart-dev/ustart/docs/docs/first-example-2.md

 Executing (default): SELECT i.relname AS name, ix.indisprimary AS primary, ix.indisunique AS unique, ix.indkey AS indkey, array_agg(a.attnum) as column_indexes, array_agg(a.attname) AS column_names, pg_get_indexdef(ix.indexrelid) AS definition FROM pg_class t, pg_class i, pg_index ix, pg_attribute a WHERE t.oid = ix.indrelid AND i.oid = ix.indexrelid AND a.attrelid = t.oid AND t.relkind = 'r' and t.relname = 'dogs' GROUP BY i.relname, ix.indexrelid, ix.indisprimary, ix.indisunique, ix.indkey ORDER BY i.relname;
 ```

-**Note**: Sequelize applies pluralization to database names, transforming `dog` to `dogs` as table name.
-This will not affect your model's name.
+> Sequelize applies pluralization to database names, transforming `dog` to `dogs` as table name.
+This will not affect your model's name which will be available at `ustart.models.dog`.

 All models are available at `ustart.models` attribute, so be aware that model names must be unique across your app.